 115.354 Third-party reporting

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Policies and written/electronic documentation reviewed.

-New Hanover Pre-Audit questionnaire
+Lenoir Pre-Audit questionnaire

 Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures

-North Carolina Department of Public Safety Website
+North Carolina DOC Website

 PREA Posters on Housing units

 Individuals interviewed/ observations made.

 Interview with Agency PREA Coordinator

 Observation on tour of reporting information

 Summary Determination

-Indicator (a) North Carolina Department of Public Safety has developed a mechanism for individuals who want to report PREA concerns as a third party, be they fellow residents, family, or friends.
-Information can be given in person, by phone, by mail, or by contacting the agency PREA Coordinator through the agency website NCDPS.Gov.
+Indicator (a) NCDPS PREA Policy (pg 14)policy addresses the requirement of this standard.
+"Third Party Reporting: All third party reports of resident sexual abuse or harassment will be responded to and investigated.
+All parents/legal guardians are provided multiple methods to report.
+Additionally, there is a reporting link on the DPS public website."
+North Carolina Department of Public Safety has developed a mechanism for individuals who want to report PREA concerns as a third party, be they fellow residents, family, or friends.
+Information can be given in person, by phone, by mail, or by contacting the agency PREA Coordinator through the agency website North Carolina.Gov.
 There is information directing residents in the PREA brochure, PREA poster, resident handbook, and on the website noted above.
 The residents are provided information on how to send complaints to the Department of Social Services.
 Staff were aware that they must take all reported concerns about PREA potential violations, including from third parties.
 The facility phones allow for residents to dial out to the advocates or the North Carolina DPS PREA Coordinator.
 The North Carolina Department of Public Safety policy addresses the requirements of this standard.
-The Auditor had spoken with Forgiven Ministries who would field calls and forward them to the NCDPS PREA Office.
+The Auditor called the PREA Hotline from the housing unit phone and the PREA Coordinator received the message.

 Compliance Determination

 North Carolina Department of Public Safety has put in place multiple resources of residents and families to report a PREA related concern.
-Compliance was based on policy and the systems North Carolina DPS has put in place to support residents and that residents were aware they could make a complaint on behalf of another resident.
-The Auditor confirmed with the PREA Office, who would be notified, there have been no PREA complaint about this facility in the past year.
+Absent a PREA complaint, compliance was based on policy and the systems North Carolina DPS has put in place to support residents and that residents were aware they could make a complaint on behalf of another resident.

 115.361 Staff and agency reporting duties

 Auditor Overall Determination: Meets Standard

 Auditor Discussion

 Policies and written/electronic documentation reviewed.

-New Hanover Pre-Audit questionnaire
+Lenoir Pre-Audit questionnaire

 Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures

 DPS Abuse and Neglect Policy

 Temp Contracted Employment agreement (PREA requirements)

 NC Statute 14-43 (child abuse reporting requirements)

-NHRJDC PREA Incident Checklist
+LYDC PREA Incident Checklist

 Contractor requirements

 Individuals interviewed/ observations made.

 Interview with Agency PREA Coordinator

 Interview with random staff

 Interview with facility Investigator

 Interviews with Medical and Mental Health staff

 Summary Determination